riordanz/10fastfingers.com-cheat/README.md

 # 10fastfingers.com-cheat
 Cheating 10fastfingers.com (competition)
 # How to use
+1. sudo pip install -r requirement.txt <br/>
-edit dataq, and copy all words (cause the word is constant).
+2. edit dataq, and copy all words (cause the word is constant). <br/>
+3. run python try.py <br/>
+4. login & choose the competition...